Dragonwell green tea is one of the most sought after teas in the world.

 The earliest pickings in Dragonwell are always the lightest in flavor and aroma but the thickest in mouthfeel with the longest sweetest aftertaste.
 Despite being lighter, they offer more subtle complexity for quiet contemplative tasting.
 This year, these early harvests from Mrs. Li are her 1st Picking Shi Feng Dragonwell and her 1st Picking Shi Feng Longjing #43.

 The later harvests have much stronger flavor and more pronounced aroma.
 Their texture is more subdued and their sweetness is more balanced with a deep green flavor.
-They provide the most classic and identifiable green tea flavor.
-This 2017 season, these are Mrs. Li’s classic Shi Feng Dragonwell and Shi Feng Longjing #43, as well as the Semi-Wild High Peak Dragonwell.
+They provide the most classic and identifiable green tea flavor, like you’ll find in Mrs. Li’s classic Shi Feng Dragonwell and Shi Feng Longjing #43, as well as the Semi-Wild High Peak Dragonwell.

 Li Xiaoping only picks in the early spring, and forgoes a summer or autumn harvest to give her plants time to rest and recover.
 This means that every harvest she offers is still within the date range of cool, relatively dry weather and therefore has a balanced, satisfying flavor free of bitterness or dryness.